 Things to Do in Idaho City, Idaho

-The best way to spend your day trips away from the hustle and bustle of Boise here is by strolling around the city and letting the street of Idaho City unveil their history and secrets.
-Cherishing its old structures, the city allows modern buildings find their residency on the centuries-old streets.
+The best way to spend your day trip away from the hustle and bustle of Boise is by strolling around the city and letting the street of Idaho City unveil their history and secrets.
+Next to the old structures, modern buildings slowly find their residency on the centuries-old streets.

 Day Trips from Boise: Charcoal Gulch Trail

-The Charcoal Gulch Trail takes you outside Idaho City, introducing to the surrounding area and allowing to stretch your legs.
-Moreover, the number of outdoor activities here grows simultaneously with the day trips you take from Boise.
+The Charcoal Gulch Trail takes you outside Idaho City, introducing to the surrounding areas and allowing you to stretch your legs.
 While hiking, horseback riding, and mountain biking keep the visitors busy in the warmer months, winter entertains with ample opportunities for skiing, snowmobiling, and snowshoeing.